The Last Image

 Spring Hurlbut’s photograph, A Fine Line, Arnaud 4, 2018, is her posthumous portrait of Arnaud Maggs.
 Arnaud Maggs, Self Portrait, 1983, consists of 12 images.
 These two works will be exhibited side by side.
 Spring Hurlbut

-Here is a link to a short film on the work directed by Scott Dobson.
+Here is a link to a short film on her work directed by Scott Dobson.